sunpy/sunpy-SEP/SEP-0002-revised.md

 The project members are trusted community members with a proven track record of constructive contribution to the goals of the project.
 Collectively, the project members make decisions about the direction of the project and have authority over the project, which is delegated to the Steering Committee.

-Project Members are expected to act as role models for the community and custodians of the SunPy Project, on behalf of the community and all those who rely on SunPy.
+It is expected that Project Members act as role models for the Community and are custodians of the SunPy Project.
-They will act as representatives of the SunPy Project, where necessary, including in online discussions, in-person conferences, or at official SunPy events.
+The Project Members elect a Steering committee to lead the SunPy Project.

 ### Responsibilities and Rights